Skip advert

 The GT weighs nearly 1.9 tonnes, and its sense of speed isn’t so strong at higher revs.
 It’s agile and has fast steering when driving a bit slower, but is happier to cruise at higher speeds.
 The Modena doesn’t feel a whole lot faster, but its throttle response is at least pretty sharp and the 450Nm of torque helps it get going from lower speeds with conviction.
 We also found the fake-sounding booms from the exhaust on upshifts a bit uncouth for such an upmarket SUV.

-We’ve now driven the all-electric Maserati Grecale Folgore, which happens to be the most powerful version of the SUV.
-Producing 542bhp and dispatching the 0-62mph sprint in just 4.1 seconds, it’s certainly no slouch, but in practice, it doesn’t feel all that sporty.
+We’ve now driven the all-electric Maserati Grecale Folgore, which happens to be the most powerful version of the SUV, both on European roads and in the UK.
+Producing 542bhp and dispatching the 0-62mph sprint in just 4.1 seconds, it’s certainly no slouch, but in practice, it doesn’t feel quite as sporty as you might expect.
 The Folgore model is heavier than the upcoming Porsche Macan Turbo, and while that car gets a hi-tech chassis with lots of features to make the Macan feel agile, the Grecale Folgore does not, so it isn’t quite as dynamic.

-The Grecale Folgore gets air suspension which is quite firm and makes some noise over rough surfaces.
+The Grecale Folgore gets air suspension which is quite firm and makes some noise over rough surfaces as it keeps the Maserati’s 2.5-tonne mass in check.
 Surprisingly, we found that engaging sport mode made the Grecale Folgore ride better, as it was more settled and less bouncy with tightened dampers.

 Advertisement - Article continues below